 Indiana gambling was fairly limited historically.
 That has steadily changed over the past three decades.

-Starting with riverboat casinos in the early 1990s, Indiana has steadily expanded and improved its array of land-based casinos, giving most state residents (as well as those in adjacent states) a short drive to a licensed gaming operator.
+Starting with riverboat casinos in the early 1990s, Indiana has steadily expanded and improved its array of retail casinos, giving most Indiana players (as well as those in adjacent states) a short drive to a licensed gaming operator.

 Indiana has responded to the changing dynamics in Midwestern gambling and pushed other states to follow suit.
 Since Iowa began commercial casino gaming with its first riverboats in 1991, Illinois, Indiana and Ohio have all tried to one-up each other with the latest gaming offerings.
 That has sparked dozens of new casinos and other gaming options.

 DFS, and more significantly sports betting, have been the latest steps in this gaming expansion race.
 By quickly launching mobile and in-person sports gambling markets, Indiana has taken a huge leap and should continue its role as a regional gambling leader.